junhyuk6/DRL-LES/README.md

 #### Physics of Fluids 34, 105132 (2022)
 #### Article link : <https://doi.org/10.1063/5.0106940>

-This code consists of a combination of LES using the cupy library for its GPU acceleration and deep learning using the tensorflow library.
+This code consists of a combination of large-eddy simulation using the cupy library for its GPU acceleration and deep reinforcement learning algorithm using the tensorflow library.
 The versions are:

 CUDA 11.1
 tensorflow-gpu 2.4.0